 Now what you’ve all been waiting on, an up-close and view of a Kai Greene workout.

 Greene focuses on warming up first, as warming up your muscles properly will reduce tears and other injuries you may acquire when skipping a warm-up.
 The average warm-up features up to twenty minutes of warm-up time before he gets into his workout.

 His training regime is spread over five days, beginning with beginner lifts and ending the week with more advanced and complex lifts.
-But, let’s be honest when your nickname is the Predator is there anything beginner level when it comes to your lifting regime?
+But, let’s be honest, when your nickname is the Predator, is there anything beginner level with your lifting regime?